RimpleDabas/RimpleDabas/readme.md

 </div>

 ### About Me :
-I have backgroung in reserch, data analysis and teaching.
+I have background in research, data analysis and teaching.
 I have Masters degree in Physics and I am currently enrolled in Data Analytics bootcamp at University of Toronto
 - :seedling: I enjoy coding, reading and learning new things.
 - 👩‍💻currently exploring machine learning